wrex/rexs.tools/src/routes/blog/sashigane-7/+page.md

 In other words, and more practically, the _gen_ is a taught line between the start of the run and the top of the rise!

-I may be a little old for a padawan, but all of that gives me shivers!
+I may be a little old to still be a padawan early in my journey, but the foreshadowing from all of that gives me shivers!

 ### Laying out <del>angles</del> <ins>slopes</ins> with a _sashigane_

-Let's say someone asked you to draw a line with a slope of ５寸 _koubai_.
-To review, the convention is with a rise, or _ko,_ of １０寸 which is equivalent to １尺.
+Let's say someone asked you to draw a line with a slope of ５寸 _koubai_ or a slope of 5/10.

 The most direct way would be to draw a horizontal line of some fixed, but convenient length, say １０寸.
 Then draw a vertical line from the right end that's exactly half that